Toxygates/Panomicon/README.md

 * The ant build tool.

-* The kyoto cabinet native libraries as well as JNI libraries for Java interop, available from https://fallabs.com/kyotocabinet/

 In order to run Panomicon, it is also necessary to run a RDF triplestore supporting SPARQL 1.1.
 We use Apache Jena Fuseki.

 First, export the following environment libraries:

-* KC_LIB_DIR - path to Kyoto Cabinet libraries

 * SCALA_HOME - path to Scala SDK